Radhakrishna-guntur/docker-demo/README.md

 **Key Concepts:**

-1. Containerization: A lightweight form of virtualization that packages applications and their dependencies together.
+**1. Containerization:** A lightweight form of virtualization that packages applications and their dependencies together.

-2. Docker Engine: The runtime that allows you to build and run containers.
+**2. Docker Engine:** The runtime that allows you to build and run containers.

-3. Docker Image: A read-only template used to create containers.
+**3. Docker Image:** A read-only template used to create containers.

-4. Docker Container: A runnable instance of a Docker image.
+**4. Docker Container:** A runnable instance of a Docker image.

-5. Docker Hub: A cloud-based registry for storing and sharing Docker images.
+**5. Docker Hub:** A cloud-based registry for storing and sharing Docker images.

 # Basic Docker Commands